How To Elope: Everything You Need to Know

 Couple placed on a red rock embracing together How to Elope, find a photographer who will capture your story

-Step 5: Create a Timeline for Your Day
+Step 7: Create a Timeline for Your Day

 Ideally, you will collaborate with your elopement photographer while creating your timeline, after-all you have likely never eloped before and won’t have the expertise they have.
 A well-planned timeline helps ensure your day flows naturally without feeling rushed.
 Factor in travel time, hiking if your location requires it, and moments for photos and celebration.
 My biggest tip would be to plan out the flow of your day, but leave room for spontaneity and adventure.
-A sample elopement timeline might include getting ready, a first look, travel to your ceremony spot, vows, a celebratory picnic, and sunset photos.
-Build in buffer time for hiking, exploring, or simply soaking in the moment.

-Step 6: Secure Permits and Legal Details
+Step 8: Secure Permits and Legal Details

 Many outdoor locations require permits for ceremonies or photography.
 Check the rules for your chosen spot and secure any necessary paperwork.
 Don’t forget to research marriage license requirements for your state or destination.

-Step 7: Plan Your Guest List (or Not!)
+Step 9: Plan Your Guest List (or Not!)

 Elopements often mean just the two of you, but you can include a few loved ones if you wish.
 Decide who you want to share this intimate moment with and plan your invitations accordingly.
 Since the guest list is smaller, you can get creative with your invites without breaking the bank.

-Step 8: Capture Authentic Moments
+Step 11: Capture Authentic Moments

 On your elopement day, focus on each other rather than the camera.
 Movement and natural interactions create the most beautiful, candid photos.
 Whether you’re hiking, dancing, or watching the sunset, these genuine moments tell your unique story.
 Trust your photographer to guide you, but don’t hesitate to share your ideas or preferences.
 Including activities you love makes your photos even more meaningful.

-Step 9: Celebrate Your Way
+Step 12: Celebrate Your Way

 After your ceremony, celebrate however feels right-pop champagne, share a meal, or embark on an adventure together.
 This is your day, so make it uniquely yours.